isaaceindhoven/GazeHub/docs/complete-install.md

 ### GazePublisher configuration

-Most frameworks contain a `.env` file in the root.
+Most frameworks have a `.env` file in the root.
 [GazePublisher](gazepublisher) needs 2 important settings to function:

 ```env